 - Eggs – eggs give the rolls extra structure and richness.
 Also, egg-wash helps to make the crust shiny with a perfect golden brown color.

-This procedure stay the same for all most all kneading bread baking recipe.
-The no-knead bread recipe will also apply these steps excluded the kneading step.
+This procedure stay the same for all most all yeast rolls/bread baking recipe.

 - Mixing – Combine dry and wet ingredients in a stand mixers fitted with hook attachment and mix well